TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/ContentObjects/Hmenu/Index.rst

          Since TYPO3 4.7: integer /:ref:`stdWrap <stdwrap>`

    Description
-         The maximum items in the menu.
-More items will be ignored.
+         The maximum number of items in the menu.
+Additional items will be ignored.

          **Note:** Affects all sub menus as well.
 (See "minItems" for a notice.)